Seeed-Studio/MakerCamp/2024-01-MIT/Andres/README.md

 ## Eagle Library for XIAOESP32-C3!

 As I realized that the Eagle library file does not have pads for the XIAO's battery, I've created an [Eagle library for the XIAOESP32-C3](https://github.com/AndresRicoM/XIAO_ESP32C3_Battery_EAGLE-) that includes the pads.
 This would be helpful for people prototyping their pcbs that nee to include battery connectivity to their projects.
 I hope that this library can be useful for other makers and engineers that are looking to use the XIAO in their designs!

-## SUSTech Collaborations Cooking

-### Satellite Project Collaboration (Pi)
-Pi is a Master's student at SUSTech that is very interested in multiple urban planning aspects.
-He is currently working a cool project that uses Satellite data to get estiamtes of water availibility in a given geography.
-I don't have a link to that work as it is not published yet.

-But we had some interesting conversations about combining sensor data from my water sensors with his availibility calculation so that we can get proper estimates (supply/demand) of water in informal settlements.
-I think that this could be a very interesting project to work on.

-We will try to kick this off in the next few months.
-I hope that scaling my sensors with the help of Seeed will allow us to get enough coverage of settlements to make this project a reality.

-### New Interfaces Project Collaboration SUSTech (Seungwoo)
-I was also very happy to see the great work that Seungwoo is doing with new interfaces.
-He is currently workiing on creating amazing pin array interfaces.
-Here is a link to his most recent [published work](https://dl.acm.org/doi/10.1145/3411764.3445454).

 ## Art, art and more art!